 - Where do SaaS and cloud intersect?
 How can vendors and customers prosper from a better understanding of how SaaS providers can be cloud service providers?

-- How can software vendors and ecosystem players use SaaS to help meet the needs of customers?
+- How can software vendors and ecosystem players use SaaS to better meet the needs of customers?

 - What are the dominant and emerging service creation models for SaaS?
-How do these providers utilize a cloud infrastructure?
+How do these providers utilize cloud infrastructure to extend their reach into new global markets?

 - What are the use cases for SaaS providers to source and consume other lower-level infrastructure services and higher-level BP services to serve their customers?